MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

   - Power Apps

-These commands will take you directly to the Power Apps and Power Automate service pages.
+These commands will take you directly to the PowerApps and Power Automate service pages.

 ### Cloud SSA (Search) supports Microsoft 365 Multi-Geo
 <a name="ssa"> </a>